C3Imaging/childASR_w2v2/README.md

 # A WAV2VEC2-BASED EXPERIMENTAL STUDY ON SELF-SUPERVISED LEARNING METHODS TO IMPROVE CHILD SPEECH RECOGNITION.

 ## Project Status
 This Github page is currently in development.
-Tasks outstanding include:
+Tasks outstanding:
-- providing downloadable links to finetuned models through the Model IDs in the tables below.
 - publishing Python scripts that reproduce the dataset cleaning procedure mentioned in the paper.

 ## Abstract